rember/anki-sync/README.md

 The `src/app_anki` folder contains the bundle for the `@rember/app-anki` package in the private `rember` repository.
 It's included in this repository using Git LFS and is used in the Rember note templates.

+### Preserving the review history when a remb changes

+**Problem**: The Anki review history breaks if a remb is updated and the card ids order changes (eg. crop order changes, card tokens order changes, crop is deleted).
+The reason is that review histories are associated to Anki cards, and Anki cards are associated to note templates by index (the `ord` property in the Anki card).

+For example:

+- _Student imports a remb_: Remb v1 has card ids `["c0", "c1"]`, the Anki note contains fields `Card #0: "c0", Card #1: "c1", Card #2: "", ...`.
+The Anki card with `ord: 0` is associated with template "Card #0" of the Anki note, and renders the card "c0".
+- _Student reviews the Anki card with `ord: 0`_
+- _Student updates the remb_: Remb v2 has card ids `["c1", "c0", "c2"]`, the Anki note contains fields `Card #0: "c1", Card #1: "c0", Card #2: "c2", Card #3: "", ...`.
+The Anki card with `ord: 0` now renders "c1" instead of "c0"; the Anki card with `ord: 1` now renders "c0".
+The result is that "c1" gained a review that never happened and "c0" lost a review.

+The limitation exists because Anki assumes that models are static, whereas we hack them to be dynamic.

+**Solution**: We use monotonic field assignment where each card maintains the same field forever (and consequently the template), and field indices are never reused once assigned.
+This preserves Anki review history perfectly while requiring no external state (mappings are read from current fields) and handles all user actions: create, update, delete, reorder.

+The algorithm uses a "high water mark" approach to support deletions safely:

+On note update:

+1. Read existing field assignments from the existing note
+2. Preserve field positions for cards that still exist
+3. Find the highest field index ever used (the "high water mark")
+4. Assign new cards starting from the next index after the high water mark
+5. Clear deleted cards but never reuse their field indices

+This approach has important tradeoffs.
+Field indices accumulate over time because deleted cards "burn" their indices permanently - when a card is deleted, its field is cleared but that index position is retired forever to prevent review history contamination.
+The high water mark ensures we never assign new cards to previously used indices, even if those fields are now empty.

+See `_compute_map_id_card_ix_field()` in `src/rembs.py`.
+We use 100 fields to accommodate card churn over a Remb's lifetime.

 ## References

 - [Anki GitHub](https://github.com/ankitects/anki/tree/main)